SenseTecnic/wotkit-docs/source/user/user_dashboards.rst

 Dashboards
 ==========

 Dashboards allow you to view multiple widgets displaying sensor data.

 To view your dashboards, select the *Dashboards* tab.

 When viewing a new dashboard, you will see the following view with a help message.
 By default, there will be an empty dashboard labeled 'untitled'.

 From here, you can:
 * Select an existing dashboards by clicking another dashboard on the left of the page.
 * Add a new dashboard by clicking ''Add Dashboard''.
 * Rename a dashboard by clicking on the Edit link.
 * Delete a new dashboard by clicking ''Delete Dashboard''.

 .. note::

     You must have at least one dashboard at all times.
 If you only have one dashboard, it cannot be deleted.

 .. image:: images/Dashboard.jpg
 	:width: 500px

+.. _add_widget:

 Adding Widgets to a Dashboard
 -----------------------------